 Shop: 0.8 ml Pub: 0.2 ml

 NOTES: no smoking, no babies or children.
-WiFi provided - see information about internet usage.
-Mobile phone reception varies - see information about mobile phone coverage.
+WiFi provided Important information about internet usage.
+Mobile phone reception varies.
+Information about mobile phone coverage.

 - Saturday Changeover day

 - Sleeps 2